 2010 The Ghost Ships

 2002 The City of Birds

-2015 Decolonial Love, La Galleria D’Arte Miranda Gallery, Ravenna, Italy
+2015 La Galleria D’Arte Miranda Gallery, Ravenna, Italy

 2016 Draw the Line!
-Graphic Histories of Work, Struggle and Activism, Workers Arts and Heritage Centre, Hamiliton, ON, curated by Tara Bursey.
+Graphic Histories of Work, Struggle and Activism, Workers Arts and Heritage Centre, Hamilton, ON, curated by Tara Bursey.

 2016 TSG: Come Together, Gladstone Hotel, Toronto, ON, curated by Syrus Ware.